-Wendy's Tweet About McDonald's Is So Cold, Even Celebs Are Lovin' It
+Wendy’s Just Burned McDonald’s On Twitter & Even Celebs Are Lovin’ It

 Usually Black Friday is reserved for snagging killer deals on holiday presents or recovering from a day of eating all the things on Thanksgiving.
 Even though food might be the last thing on your mind after yesterday's feast, you'll want to tune in to what this fast-food chain is tweeting about — seriously.
 Wendy's tweet about McDonald's is so cold, and Twitter is loving it.